hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `start=2017-01-15Z&stop=2017-01-16Z` | OK - truncated time value that assumes  00:00.000 for the time |
 | `start=2017-01-15&stop=2017-01-16` | OK - truncated with missing trailing Z, but GMT+0 should be assumed |

-There is no restriction on the earliest date or latest date a HAPI server can accept, but as a practical limit, clients are likely to be written to handle dates only in the range from years 1700 to 2100.
+There is no restriction on the earliest date or latest date a HAPI server can accept, but as a practical limit, clients are likely to be written to handle dates only from 1700 to 2100.

 #### 3.7.6.2 Outgoing time values

 Time values in the outgoing data stream must be ISO 8601 strings.
 A server may use one of either the `yyyy-mm-ddThh:mm:ss.sssZ` or the `yyyy-dddThh:mm:ss.sssZ` form, but must use one format and length within any given dataset.
 The time values must not have any local time zone offset, and they must indicate this by including the trailing `Z`.
 Time or date elements may be omitted from the end to indicate that the missing time or date elements should be given their lowest possible value.
 For date values at day resolution (i.e., no time values), the `T` must be omitted, but the `Z` is still required.
 Note that this implies that clients must be able to parse potentially truncated ISO strings of both Year-Month-Day and Year-Day-of-year styles.

-For `binary` and `csv` data, the length of time string, truncated or not, is indicated with the `length` attribute for the time parameter, which refers to the number of printable characters in the string.
-Every time string must have the same length and so padding of time strings is not needed.
+For `binary` and `csv` data, the length of the time string, truncated or not, is indicated with the `length` attribute for the time parameter, which refers to the number of printable characters in the string.
+Every time string must have the same length, so padding of time strings is unnecessary.

 The data returned from a request should strictly fall within the limits of `start` and `stop`, i.e., servers should not pad the data with extra records outside the requested time range.
 Furthermore, note that the `start` value is inclusive (data at or beyond this time can be included), while `stop` is exclusive (data at or beyond this time shall not be included in the response).

 The primary time column is not allowed to contain any fill values.
 Each record must be identified with a valid time value.
 If other columns contain parameters of type `isotime` (i.e., time columns that are not the primary time column), there may be fill values in these columns.
 Note that the `fill` definition is required for all types, including `isotime` parameters.
 The fill value for a (non-primary) `isotime` parameter does not have to be a valid time string - it can be any string, but it must be the same length string as the time variable.

-Note that the ISO 8601 time format allows arbitrary precision on the time values.
-HAPI servers should therefore also accept time values with high precision.
-As a practical limit, servers should at least handle time values down to the nanosecond or picosecond level.

 HAPI metadata (in the `info` header for a dataset) allows a server to specify where timestamps fall within the measurement window.
 The `timeStampLocation` attribute for a dataset is an enumeration with possible values of `begin`, `center`, `end`, or `other`.
 This attribute is optional, but the default value is `center`, which refers to the exact middle of the measurement window.
 If the location of the timestamp is not known or is more complex than any of the allowed options, the server can report `other` for the `timeStampLocation`.
 Clients are likely to use `center` for `other`, simply because there is not much else they can do.
 Note that the optional `cadence` attribute is not meant to be accurate enough to use as a way to compute an alternate time stamp location.
 In other words, given a `timeStampLocation` of `begin` and a `cadence` of 10 seconds, it may not always work to just add 5 seconds to get to the center of the measurement interval for this dataset.
 This is because the `cadence` provides a nominal duration, and the actual duration of each measurement may vary significantly throughout the dataset.
 Some datasets may have specific parameters devoted to accumulation time or other measurement window parameters, but HAPI metadata does not capture this level of measurement window details.
 Suggestions on handling the issues discussed in this paragraph are given on the [implementation notes](https://github.com/hapi-server/data-specification/wiki/Implementation-Notes#Durations) page.

 #### 3.7.6.3 Time Range With No Data

 If a request is made for a time range in which there are no data, the server must respond with an HTTP 200 status code.
 The HAPI [status-code](#4-status-codes) must be either `HAPI 1201` (the explicit no-data code) or `HAPI 1200` (OK).
 While the more specific `HAPI 1201` code is preferred, servers may have a difficult time recognizing the lack of data before issuing the header, in which case the issuing of `HAPI 1200` and the subsequent absence of any data records communicates to clients that everything worked but no data was present in the given interval.
-Any response that includes a header (JSON always does, and CSV and binary when requested) must have this same HAPI status set in the header.
+Any response that includes a header (JSON always does, and CSV and binary when requested) must have this same HAPI status in the header.
 For CSV or binary responses without a header, the message body should be empty to indicate no data records.

-This example clarifies the ideal case in the situation where a user has not requested the header.
+This example clarifies the ideal case where a user has not requested the header.
 If servers have no data, the HTTP header

 ```
 HTTP/1.1 200 OK